mlochbaum/BQN/doc/arrayrepr.md

         ⟨2,"xy"⟩≍⟨2‿2⥊"abcd",4⟩  # Nested 2×2 array

-The lack of extra separation is to make it clear that the corners enclose the array rather than any of its elements (elements are still distinguishable becase an individual element won't contain whitespace except maybe between quotes).
-Now every set of corners indicates one array.
+The lack of extra separation is to make it clear that the corners enclose the whole array rather than any of its elements (elements are still distinguishable becase an individual element won't contain whitespace, except maybe between quotes).
+Every set of corners indicates one array.
 This is a good fit for the [based array model](based.md), where data doesn't have to be in an array.

 #### Rank indicator